Saint-Petersburg International Mercantile Exchange: Derivatives market

 Performance of the obligations under futures contracts is guaranteed by the Clearing House.

-SPIMEX Urals Crude Futures

-Trading in physically settled SPIMEX Urals Crude Futures (FOB, Primorsk) was launched at the Saint-Petersburg International Mercantile Exchange (SPIMEX) on 29 November 2016.

-The SPIMEX Urals Crude Futures contact has to become a core of a new pricing mechanism for exported Russian crude oil by setting a direct market quotation without reference to other marker grades.

-The contract size is 1,000 bbls.

-The Standard Delivery is equal to 720,000 bbls (100,000 mt).

-The contract is denominated in US Dollars.

-Access to trading in the SPIMEX Urals Crude Futures is granted both to residents of Russia (legal entities and individuals) and non-residents of Russia (legal entities only).

-Both Russian and foreign legal entities may act as delivery makers.

-The contract is physically settled and is directly linked to the underlying crude oil market.
-EFP procedures are possible as alternative delivery mechanism.

 Natural gas market

 On 24 October 2014, SPIMEX launched trading in natural gas.

-SPIMEX designated balancing points (located around compressor stations) are as follows: Nadym, Vyngapurovskaya, Yuzhno-Balykskaya and Parabel.
+SPIMEX designated balancing points (located around compressor stations) are as follows: Nadym, Lokosovo and Parabel.
 Trading Participants include largest domestic natural gas producers and end-users (utilities, fertilizer and metallurgy companies).

 In October 2015 SPIMEX launched a day-ahead contracts trades and in October 2016 - trades for delivery on national holidays and weekends.